GO0dspeed/Socom2-SteamDeck/README.md

 In order to bind a crouch/stand there are a few options.
 The author used the following steps

-- Bind Pressure Modifier to SDL-0/LeftStick and set the modifier to 0.20x

 - In PCSX2 controller settings rebind Circle to another button (I used clicking the trackpad)

 - Still in PCSX2 click the Macros tab